Fluoride Treatments in Hinsdale, IL

 - Cleaning first: Professional fluoride is applied right after your dental cleaning for maximum absorption

-- Application: Fluoride varnish is painted directly onto the teeth — the process takes less than a minute
+- Application: Fluoride varnish is painted directly onto the teeth, and the process takes less than a minute

-- Setting time: The varnish sets quickly on contact with saliva — no uncomfortable trays or prolonged wait
+- Setting time: The varnish sets quickly on contact with saliva, with no uncomfortable trays or prolonged wait

 - Simple aftercare: Avoid eating or drinking for 30 minutes to allow full absorption